-The Workforce Innovation and Opportunity Act (WIOA) reforms of 2014 placed an emphasis on providing the United States’ workforce with job-driven training.
+The Workforce Innovation and Opportunity Act (WIOA) reforms of 2014 placed an emphasis on providing the United States’ workforce with job-driven training, connecting talent with opportunity.
 The workforce system contributes to economic growth and business expansion by matching employers with ready-to-work individuals.
 In an effort to support the country’s dynamic economy, WIOA supports employers in meeting their workforce needs by offering the following business services.

 On-the-Job Training (OJT)